alexvgjm/basic-express-app/README.md

 # Basic Express App

-This project is a modern template for Node.js applications using Express and TypeScript.
+This project is a very basic modern template for Node.js applications using Express and TypeScript.

 ## Features